anamainhardt/anamainhardt.github.io/_pages/about.md

 but my interests include Formal Verification and Systems Biology.

 I am a vegan who adores cats, loves hiking and biking, nature, and visual arts. :)

+***

+* Invited talk at the PhD Forum for the [Virtual Talk Series on Discrete Event Systems 2023](https://ieeecss.org/tc/discrete-event-systems/talk-series-2023), organised by IEEE CSS TC DES